ZeroX-DG/blog/source/_posts/Browser-from-Scratch-DOM-API.md

 ## Solving DOM inheritance

 Since there's no way to perform inheritance, the best thing to do as of right now is to store the structs in a nested manner.
-But the real question here is: in which order?
+But the question here is: in which order?

 ![](/blog/Browser-from-Scratch-DOM-API/inheritance_choices.png)